peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ### Application Media Types

-The "application" top-level type is to be used for discrete data that do not fit under any of the other type names, and particularly for data to be processed by some type of application program.
+A top-level types of "application" indicates that the content consists of discrete data that do not fit under any of the other type names, and particularly for data to be processed by some type of application program.
 This is information that must be processed by an application before it is viewable or usable by a user.

 Expected uses for the "application" type name include but are not limited to file transfer, spreadsheets, presentations, scheduling data, and languages for "active" (computational) material.
 (The last, in particular, can pose security problems that must be understood by implementors.
 The "application/postscript" media type registration in {{!RFC2046}} provides a good example of how to handle these issues.)

 For example, a meeting scheduler might define a standard representation for information about proposed meeting dates.
 An intelligent user agent would use this information to conduct a dialog with the user, and might then send additional material based on that dialog.
 More generally, there have been several "active" languages developed in which programs in a suitably specialized language are transported to a remote location and automatically run in the recipient's environment.
 Such applications may be defined as subtypes of the "application" top-level type.